Guidelines for Disposal of Cull Potatoes

-The permanent discarding or temporary storage of cull potatoes on the surface of the ground may constitute an environmental and/or public health hazard.
+The permanent disposal or temporary storage of cull potatoes on the ground surface may constitute an environmental or public health threat.

-The burial of cull potatoes may result in the degradation of the quality of groundwater and surface water resources.
+The burial of cull potatoes may result in the contamination and degradation of groundwater and surface water resources.

 What are cull potatoes?

 Any combination of waste material, including soil, rock, potato waste (including sprouts) or other substances, where the potato waste content exceeds 10 % by volume is considered to be cull potatoes under these guidelines.
 These guidelines apply to the practice of land spreading or burial of cull potatoes.